Carluve/carluve.github.io/_posts/2025-05-20-chatgpt-gpt4o-overview.md

 date: 2025-05-20
 categories: [AI, tools, productivity]
 image: /images/post/2025/202505_chatgpt.png
+permalink: /posts/2025/05/chatgpt-gpt4o-overview/
+tags:
+  - ChatGPT
+  - GPT-4o
+  - AI Assistant
+  - Productivity
+  - Custom GPTs
 ---

+ChatGPT is more than just a chatbot—it's a powerful AI assistant that can help you brainstorm, code, learn, and automate tasks.
+In this overview, discover its main features, practical use cases, and how to unlock even more value with custom GPTs.

 # Introduction
 ChatGPT is an artificial intelligence assistant powered by OpenAI's GPT-4o model.
 It communicates in natural language, understands context, and generates meaningful responses in seconds.
 Whether you need inspiration, technical help, or simply a pleasant conversation, ChatGPT can become an indispensable tool in your daily routine.